September is FASD Awareness Month

 - Distribute free educational materials.
 CDC has free brochures, fact sheets, and other materials.

-For Medical Assistants
+Resources for Medical Assistants